GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    languages has been expanded considerably to allow for complicated, multi-parameter symbols; see Appendix `M. Custom Plot Symbols`_ for details.
-Finally, allow the base for bars and columns optionally to be read from data file by using not specifying the base value.
+Finally, allow the base for bars and columns optionally to be read from data file by not specifying the base value.

-#. :doc:`pstext` can take simplified input
-   via new option **-F** to set fixed font (including size), angle, and justification.
-If these parameters are fixed for all the text strings then the input can simply be *x y text*.
+#. :doc:`sample1d` offers **-A** to control resampling of spatial curves (with **-I**).

+#. :doc:`spectrum1d` has added **-L** to control removal of trend, mean value or mid value.

+#. :doc:`surface` has added **-r** to create pixel-registered grids and knows about
+   periodicity in longitude (given **-fg**).
+There is also **-D** to supply a "sort" break line.

 #. :doc:`triangulate` now offers **-S**
    to write triangle polygons and can handle 2-column input if **-Z** is given.
+   Can also write triangle edges as line with **-M**.

-#. :doc:`xyz2grd` now also offers **-Am** (mean, the default) and **-Ar** (rms).
+#. :doc:`xyz2grd` now also offers **-Af** (first value encountered),
+    **-Am** (mean, the default), **-Ar** (rms), and **-As** (last value encountered).

-Several supplements have new feature as well:
+Several supplements have new features as well:

+#. :doc:`img2grd <supplements/img/img2grd>`
+   This used to be a shell script but is now a C program and can be used on all platforms.

 #. :doc:`mgd77convert <supplements/mgd77/mgd77convert>`
    added **-C** option to assemble \*.mgd77 files from \*.h77/\*.a77 pairs.

 #.
-The spotter programs can now read GPlates rotations directly as well
+The spotter programs can now read GPlates rotation files directly as well
    as write this format.
-Now,
+Also,
    :doc:`rotconverter <supplements/spotter/rotconverter>` can extract plate
    circuit rotations on-the-fly from the GPlates rotation file.

+Note: GMT 5 only produces PostScript and no longer has a setting for Encapsulated PostScript (EPS).
+We made this decision since (a) our EPS determination was always very approximate (no consideration of font metrics, etc.) and quite often wrong, and (b) :doc:`ps2raster` handles it exactly.
+Hence, users who need EPS plots should simply process their PostScript files via :doc:`ps2raster`.

 Incompatibilities between GMT 5.x and GMT 4.x
 ---------------------------------------------

-As features are added and bugs are discovered, it is occasionally necessary to break the established syntax of a
-GMT program option, such as when the intent of the option is non-unique due to a modifier key being the same as a distance unit indicator.
+As features are added and bugs are discovered, it is occasionally necessary to break the established syntax of a GMT program option, such as when the intent of the option is non-unique due to a modifier key being the same as a distance unit indicator.
 Other times we see a greatly improved commonality across similar options by making minor adjustments.
-However, we are aware that such changes may cause grief and trouble with established scripts and the habits of many
-GMT users.
-To alleviate this
-situation we have introduced a configuration that allows GMT to tolerate and process obsolete program syntax (to the extent possible).
-To activate you must make sure **GMT_COMPAT** is not set to "no"in your ``ConfigUser.cmake`` file.
+However, we are aware that such changes may cause grief and trouble with established scripts and the habits of many GMT users.
+To alleviate this situation we have introduced a configuration that allows GMT to tolerate and process obsolete program syntax (to the extent possible).
+To activate you must make sure **GMT_COMPATIBILITY** is set to 4 in your gmt.conf file.
 When not running in compatibility mode any obsolete syntax will be considered as errors.
-We recommend that users with prior
-GMT 4 experience run
-GMT 5 in compatibility mode, heed the warnings about obsolete syntax, and correct their scripts or habits accordingly.
+We recommend that users with prior GMT 4 experience run GMT 5 in compatibility mode, heed the warnings about obsolete syntax, and correct their scripts or habits accordingly.
 When this transition has been successfully navigated it is better to turn compatibility mode off and leave the past behind.
-Occasionally, users will supply an ancient
-GMT 3 syntax which may have worked in GMT 4 but is not tolerated in
+Occasionally, users will supply an ancient GMT 3 syntax which may have worked in GMT 4 but is not honored in GMT 5.
-GMT 5.

 Here are a list of known incompatibilities that are correctly processed correctly with a warning under compatibility mode: